gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 export default Counter
 ```

-So now we have everything we need to make a nice counter.
+Now we have everything we need to make a nice counter.
 Let's make it live.

 First we'll set up the component state.